ll7/paf22/code/test_planning_top/behavior_agent/readme.md

 #### Non-Blocking

 You should avoid doing complicated calculations inside the behaviours.
-Use asynchronous Callbacks instead, and return ```RUNNING``` while another Node does the computing.
+Use asynchronous Callbacks instead, and return ```RUNNING``` while another node does the computing.

-Generally Conditions should never return ```RUNNING``` and Action-Behaviours should only return ```FAILURE``` in special cases.
+Generally conditions should never return ```RUNNING``` and Action-Behaviours should only return ```FAILURE``` in special cases.

 #### Functions

-Behaviours generally provide five Functions (you can define more of course).
-Short Explanation when they get called and how to use them:
+Behaviours generally provide five functions (you can define more of course).
+Short explanation when they get called and how to use them:

 ##### `__init__()`